All Episodes

 Well, that could be in December.

-By that time, the only you know what?
+By that time, the only, you know what?

-But um thank you for the case.
+But thank you for that.

 Again, New York's dead.

-We'd starve to death, we'd have no medicine.
+We'd have no medicine.

-Our m our frontline medical heroes would have nothing.
+Our frontline medical heroes would have nothing.

 They saved New York.